SC Corinthians Paulista: History

 The same year also marked the first of three State Championships in a row, something that happened again in 1928–30 and 1937–39.

-Corinthians seemed destined to win State Championships in threes; after six years without being a champions, they came won three more from 1937 the 1939.
+Corinthians seemed destined to win State Championships in threes; after six years without being champion, they won three more from 1937 to 1939, with prolific scorer Teleco leading the line.

 The 1940s were a more difficult time; and the club would win a championship in 1941 and would only win their next in 1951.

 At the beginning of the 1950s Corinthians made history in the São Paulo Championship.
 In 1951, the team composed of Carbone, Cláudio, Luisinho, Baltasar and Mário scored 103 goals in thirty matches of the São Paulo Championship, registering an average of 3.43 per game.
 Carbone was the top goal-scorer of the competition with 30 goals.
 The club would also win the São Paulo Championships of 1952 and 1954.
 In this same decade, Corinthians were champions three times of the Rio-São Paulo Championship (1950, 1953 and 1954), the tournament that was becoming most important in the country with the increased participation of the greatest clubs from the two most important footballing states in the country.

 In 1953, in a championship in Venezuela, Corinthians won the Small Cup of the World, a championship that many consider as a precursor of the Worldwide Championship of Clubs.
 On the occasion, Corinthians, substituting for Vasco da Gama, went to Caracas, the Venezuelan capital and recorded six consecutive victories against Roma (1–0 and 3–1), Barcelona (3–2 and 1–0) and Selection of Caracas (2–1 and 2–0).
 The club would also win the Cup of the Centenary of São Paulo, in the same year (1954).

 After the triumphs in the São Paulo Championship and the Rio-São Paulo of 1954, Corinthians had a lengthy title drought.
+During this time a key player was Rivellino who was part of Brazil’s World Cup winning team of 1970.

 The breakthrough finally came when they won the São Paulo state championship in 1977, breaking a string of 23 years without a major title.

 Under the leadership of Sócrates, Wladimir and Casagrande, Corinthians were the first Brazilian club in which players decided about concentração, a common Brazilian practice where the football players were locked up in a hotel days before a game, and discussed politics.
 (In the early 1980s, military dictatorship, after two decades, ended in Brazil).
-In 1982, before the election of government of São Paulo State, the team wore a kit with the words: DIA 15 VOTE (Vote on 15th), trying to motivate the biggest number of fans to vote.
+In 1982, before the election of government of São Paulo State, the team wore a kit with the words: "DIA 15 VOTE" (Vote on 15th), trying to motivate the biggest number of fans to vote.